Content Manager

 Impact

 Within twelve weeks, approval cycles dropped by 35 percent.
 Publishing consistency improved across all regions, and teams finally had a workspace that felt built for them.
-The noise was gone; clarity took its place.
+The noise was gone; work started to move again.

 Within twelve weeks, approval cycles dropped by 35 percent.
 Publishing consistency improved across all regions, and teams finally had a workspace that felt built for them.
-The noise was gone; clarity took its place.
+The noise was gone; work started to move again.

 Within twelve weeks, approval cycles dropped by 35 percent.
 Publishing consistency improved across all regions, and teams finally had a workspace that felt built for them.
-The noise was gone; clarity took its place.
+The noise was gone; work started to move again.